funeralzone/valueobjects/README.md

 ## Enums ##

 Enums can be defined easily through use of the `EnumTrait`.
-Then, the enum values are simply listed as constants on the object.
+Then, the enum values are simply listed as constants on the class.

 ```php
 final class Fastening implements ValueObject